TLDR

 Managerial Accountants

-Managerial accountants focus on the people inside the company: managers, executives, and other internal stakeholders.
-They produce reports that help with planning and decision making.
-For example, a managerial accountant at Nike might analyze the cost of producing a specific sneaker line and tell the product team whether it's profitable enough to keep selling.
-Their reports don't have to follow GAAP since they're for internal use only, and they can be customized to whatever managers need.
+Managerial accountants focus on people inside the company: managers, executives, and other internal stakeholders.
+They produce financial information and analysis that help with planning and decision making.
+For example, a managerial accountant might analyze the cost of producing a specific product line and tell the product team whether it is profitable enough to keep selling.

 Financial Accountants